JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

 - **Singleton Pattern**: Only one instance of ThemeManager exists at any time
 - **System Palette Monitoring**: Connects to QApplication's paletteChanged signal
 - **Theme Change Notifications**: Emits signals when theme changes are detected
-- **Comprehensive Styling Utilities**: Provides methods for consistent styling of all UI component types
+- **Styling Utilities**: Provides methods for consistent styling of UI component types
-- **Robust Theme Detection**: Multiple fallback methods for detecting system theme, including macOS-specific detection
+- **Fallback Theme Detection**: Multiple fallback methods for detecting system theme, including macOS-specific detection

 ### ThemeableMixin Class